 Nah, don’t thank me.
 That’s why I’m here.

 Perhaps you didn’t have/you haven’t always had a great time, not speaking up and letting your spouse dive into an ocean of guesswork is not a good post-intimacy habit.

-I understand that airing sexual dissatisfaction to a spouse is dicey and sensitive; majorly because we don’t want to be misunderstood or have their feelings/ego hurt; especially if one’s spouse is insecure and egotistical.
+I understand that airing sexual dissatisfaction to a spouse is dicey and sensitive; majorly because we don’t want to be misunderstood or hurt their feelings/ego; especially if they are insecure and egotistical.

 But you can’t keep quiet forever and hope that things change without you saying anything.